 EEG (Electroencephalography) is performed for

-outpatients in the EEG suite located on the third floor
+outpatients in the EEG suite located on the second floor

 University Hospitals - Case Medical Center.

 Over 3000 studies are done annually on outpatients.
 In